Virtua Health: Virtua Ambulatory Surgery Center

 Memorial Surgical is a licensed ambulatory surgical center on the campus of Virtua Memorial Hospital Burlington County.
 Outpatient surgery (also called same day surgery) is performed in the facility.
 The center also takes part in performance improvement studies and peer review between physicians.

 Summit Surgical Center

 Summit Surgical is a licensed ambulatory surgical center that relocated in the Spring of 2012 to the Health and Wellness Center attached to the Virtua Voorhees Hospital.
 Same day surgery is performed in the facility, which has seven operating suites and two procedure rooms.
 Approved by the Accreditation Association for Ambulatory Healthcare, Summit serves patients of all ages.

 Camden Outpatient Health Center

 Virtua Camden offers many outpatient services including the Kyle W. Will Family Health Center.
 Through this center, patients have access to other practices such as: dentistry, podiatry, ophthalmology, gastroenterology, cardiology and wound care.
 The Emergency Center is a place where patients can go when experiencing medical problems.
 However, since it is not a hospital, any patient requiring further attention is transported to another facility.

 Other facilities and services

-Virtua William G. Rohrer Fitness Center

-Opened in July 2000.
-Virtua's Rohrer Fitness Center has a membership-based gym.
-The gym offers whirlpools, saunas, and massage therapists.
-Aside from the gym, there are physician offices as well as a cardiac rehabilitation center and a physical therapy center.